 Initial Enrollment in Medicare Part A

 Many people sign up for Medicare Part A and Part B during their Initial Enrollment Period (IEP).
 This is a seven-month period that begins three months before you turn 65 and ends three months after you turn 65.

 If you are eligible for Medicare because of a disability but are not 65 years old, then your IEP will begin on the 25th month that you are entitled to disability benefits.

 It is typically best to sign up during this time period.
 Then, you’ll have your benefits right away.
 Also, be aware that if you sign up for Part B and Medicare Part A, you will be charged a late enrollment fee if you don’t sign up during your IEP.
 This is not a one-time fee; you will be charged this fee the entire time you have Part B coverage.

 The GEP is during the same time each year, and this period is the same for everyone.
 It begins on January 1st and ends on March 31st.
 If you sign up for premium Part A or Part B during this time, your coverage will begin on January 1st.
 If you missed your IEP, you can sign up for coverage during this period.

 Special Enrollment Period for Medicare Part A

-If you did not sign up for Medicare when you first became eligible to do so because you were performing volunteer service outside of the United States, then you will have a six-month Special Enrollment Period to sign up.
+Suppose you did not sign up for Medicare when you first became eligible because you were performing volunteer service outside of the United States.
+In that case, you will have a six-month Special Enrollment Period to sign up.

-Additionally, if you did not sign up for Medicare when you were first eligible because you were covered under a different health plan — such as if you were covered by insurance through your own employer or your spouse’s employer — then you will have an SEP during which you can sign up.
-You can sign up at any time while you are still covered under a group health plan.
+Additionally, if you did not sign up for Medicare when you were first eligible because you were covered under a different health plan — such as if you were covered by insurance through your employer or your spouse’s employer — then you will have an SEP during which you can sign up.
+You can sign up anytime while still covered under a group health plan.
 You also have an eight-month period that begins either on the day that you or your spouse’s employment ends or that you no longer have coverage — whichever comes first — during which you can sign up for Medicare.